VertebrateResequencing/wr/jobqueue/testdata/README.md

 against the pre-fix `websocket-handler.js` that variant reproduces both symptoms and fails.
 It is wired into `make browser-test`.

+## Repgroup bar flicker

+`repgroup-bar-flicker/` contains the regression fixture for the residual status web UI bar-rendering bug after the absolute-state migration (commit 4e306f7).
+The per-RepGroup totals are correct, but during a high-rate job-state storm the progress bar "is basically invisible due to flickering": the previous wholesale apply path zeroed every per-RepGroup percentage observable on each update, so the bound segment widths collapsed to 0% on every message instead of the bar staying full and only its colour proportions shifting.
+The requirement is that "bars in the frontend should smoothly reduce or increase in size as their numbers change, not be cleared and redrawn on every change."

+`screenshot.mjs` serves `jobqueue/static`, injects a fake websocket, and drives a realistic storm of idempotent absolute-state messages for one RepGroup (`echo`), moving ~10000 jobs ready -> running -> complete over hundreds of messages at storm rate (~20/sec), ending all-complete.
+A requestAnimationFrame sampler reads the ACTUAL rendered segment widths of `[data-repgroup="echo"] .progress-bar` (summed segment pixel width / container pixel width = filled %) throughout, and asserts: (a) the summed filled width never collapses while jobs exist (0 collapse frames where filled < 50%, minimum filled >= 95%); (c) the bar stays ~full essentially all the time (it is the *share* of frames below 95% that discriminates, since the CSS width transition makes each per-frame step small) and converges to ~99.9% complete; and (b) the segment DOM nodes are stamped once and persist (a guard that the fix does not start tearing the bar down).
+On the pre-fix code (a)/(c) fail: ~872/938 populated frames collapse and ~94% are below 95% (minimum filled 0%); after the fix all are 0 and the minimum filled is ~97%.
+It is wired into `make browser-test`.

 ## Status page stale counts

 `status-page-stale-counts/` contains the issue-260625-5 web UI regression